Joe Flacco: 2010

-2011 season
+2011

 Flacco had his best game of the season in Week 3 against the St. Louis Rams.
 He went 27-of-48 with a season-high 389 yards through the air and three touchdowns, all in the first quarter and to rookie wideout Torrey Smith (who actually finished the game with a five catch, 152-yard breakout performance).
 Flacco had a 103.6 rating, as well as 27 yards rushing and a lost fumble.
 The Ravens scored a season-high 37 points in the 30-point blowout victory, and also gained a franchise record 553 offensive yards.

 Flacco had three more 300-yard games during the regular season: against the Houston Texans, Arizona Cardinals, and Steelers.
 He won all three of these games, sweeping Pittsburgh for the first time in his career, but also lost fumbles in each one.
 Despite losing to the San Diego Chargers in Week 15, the Ravens clinched the playoffs for the fourth straight year that week.
-The Ravens clinched their division, along with the number 2 seed in the AFC, in a Week 17 win over the rival Cincinnati Bengals.
+The Ravens clinched their division, along with the number 2 seed in the AFC, in a Week 17 win over the rival Bengals.
 Flacco threw for 130 yards and a touchdown.

 Flacco finished the season starting all 16 games.
 He had 312 completions on 542 attempts (57.6%).
 He threw for 3,610 yards, 20 touchdowns, 12 interceptions, and had one rushing score.
 He averaged 225.6 yards per game, was sacked 31 times over the course of the season and set a new career high with six lost fumbles.
 He finished the year with an 80.9 QB rating.

 Flacco continued his playoff dominance that year.
 In the Divisional Round against the Houston Texans, he threw for 176 yards and two touchdowns, with no turnovers.
-In the AFC Championship, Flacco completed 22 out of his 36 attempts while throwing for two touchdowns and one interception along with 306 yards passing.
-These stats were enough to outplay New England Patriots quarterback Tom Brady, who threw for 67 fewer yards, two fewer touchdowns, and one more interception than Flacco.
-Despite Flacco's performance, the Patriots won to advance to the Super Bowl.
+In the AFC Championship, Flacco completed 22 out of 36 passes for 306 yards, two touchdowns, and one interception.
+These stats were enough to outplay Patriots quarterback Tom Brady, who threw for 67 fewer yards, two fewer touchdowns, and one more interception than Flacco.
+Despite Flacco's performance, the Patriots advanced to the Super Bowl when a potential game-tying field goal attempt by kicker Billy Cundiff was shanked wide left in the final minute of the game.